MicrosoftDocs/win32-pr.pt-br/desktop-src/xaudio2/how-to--stream-a-sound-from-disk.md

     No loop, faça o seguinte:

-    1. Ler um bloco de dados do disco para o buffer de leitura atual.
+    1. Leia uma parte dos dados do disco no buffer de leitura atual.

         ```
         DWORD dwRead;